Back in Amsterdam.

 For us greedy tourists.

-We wandered around Dam Square.
+I wandered around Dam Square.

 And feasted our eyes on the various monuments in the city.